regebro/tzlocal/README.rst

 Info
 ----

+This Python module returns a the `IANA time zone name
+<https://www.iana.org/time-zones>`_ for your local time zone or a ``tzinfo``
-This Python module returns a ``tzinfo`` object (with a pytz_deprecation_shim, for pytz compatibility) with the local timezone information, under Unix and Windows.
+object with the local timezone information, under Unix and Windows.

 It requires Python 3.7 or later, and will use the ``backports.tzinfo`` package, for Python 3.7 and 3.8.